Joined on June 21, 2004 – India

 ***The comments I post on circleid are my own, personal point of view.
 Unless explicitly stated, they do not under any circumstances represent any official statement by, or viewpoint of my employer***

-Previous jobs include eight years as Head, Antispam at Outblaze, a Hong Kong based messaging provider with over 40 million users, whose messaging assets were acquired by IBM in 2009.
+Previous jobs include six years as Architect, Antispam and Compliance at IBM's Web Mail Cloud service and a further eight years as Head, Antispam at Outblaze, a Hong Kong based messaging provider with over 40 million users, whose messaging assets were acquired by IBM in 2009.

 Before that, Suresh worked on the Security and Abuse desk at Juno.com (now United Online) for a brief period of time, and then worked at a regional Indian ISP, BPL Innovision.

 Suresh has been actively lobbying for realistic solutions at technological, legislative and policy levels to spam since 1998.
-He is coordinator of anti-spam NGO APCAUCE, and serves as Fellowships Chair for APRICOT, the largest network operators conference in the asiapac region.
+He is coordinator of anti-spam NGO APCAUCE, and serves on program and fellowship committees for the APRICOT / SANOG / APNIC regional network operator events.

 He has worked on a field research project on cybersecurity for developing countries for the ITU, in association with the Malaysian Communications and Multimedia Commission, and has earlier written research papers on spam for the OECD Anti-Spam Toolkit and for UNDP/APDIP.